-Kapil Sharma Show shoot cancelled as Sunil Grover, Chandan Prabhakar boycott it?
+Kapil Sharma Show shoot cancelled as Sunil Grover, Chandan Prabhakar stay away, Ali Asgar joins new show?

 Also read | Sunil Grover on Kapil Sharma and if he’s quitting Kapil Sharma Show: ‘I don’t know what’s this’

 The only comedians who are still working with Kapil are Kiku Sharda and Sumona Chakraverti.
+Despite Kapil attacking Kiku too during his mid-air outburst, he has decided to stick with the show host.
 Kapil, who has his hands full with his upcoming film Firangi, wanted to have a bank of episodes in place but in the current situation, it seems to be a distant dream.
 Can Kapil keep his team intact or will we see new comedians in place of Sunil, Chandan and Ali soon on The Kapil Sharma Show?